viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-network-security.md

 Admins can now configure additional settings through the Firewall and Firewall Rule policy templates in the Endpoint Security node in Microsoft Intune<sup>[\[9\]](conclusion.md#footnote9)</sup>, leveraging the platform support from the Firewall configuration service provider (CSP) and applying these settings to Windows endpoints.

+Firewall  rule configuration with Package Family Name (PFN) is a new security feature introduced with the 22H2 release of Windows 11.
+PFN based rules enforced on an app will include processes request by the app to run on its behalf.
+Currently FW rules can be set on UWP apps with packageSID.
+However, the processes requested by the app can have different SID and hence the rules applied to the app can be bypassed.
+The new PFN condition feature ensures the FW rule is uniformly applied to a package and its associated processes.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

 - [Windows Firewall overview](../operating-system-security/network-security/windows-firewall/index.md)